andrewQwer/HappyToothPages/README.md

   </ul>

   <h1>Why is GDPR important?</h1>
   <p>GDPR adds some new requirements regarding how companies should protect individuals' personal data that they collect and process.
 It also raises the stakes for compliance by increasing enforcement and imposing greater fines for breach.
 Beyond these facts it's simply the right thing to do.
-At Ticko: Brush Time we strongly believe that your data privacy is very important and we already have solid security and privacy practices in place that go beyond the requirements of this new regulation.</p>
+At Ticko: Toothbrushing Timer we strongly believe that your data privacy is very important and we already have solid security and privacy practices in place that go beyond the requirements of this new regulation.</p>

   <h1>Individual Data Subject's Rights - Data Access, Portability and Deletion</h1>
   <p>We are committed to helping our customers meet the data subject rights requirements of GDPR.
-Ticko: Brush Time processes or stores all personal data in fully vetted, DPA compliant vendors.
+Ticko: Toothbrushing Timer processes or stores all personal data in fully vetted, DPA compliant vendors.
 We do store all conversation and personal data for up to 6 years unless your account is deleted.
 In which case, we dispose of all data in accordance with our Terms of Service and Privacy Policy, but we will not hold it longer than 60 days.</p>
   <p>We are aware that if you are working with EU customers, you need to be able to provide them with the ability to access, update, retrieve and remove personal data.
 We got you!
 We've been set up as self service from the start and have always given you access to your data and your customers data.
 Our customer support team is here for you to answer any questions you might have about working with the API.</p>
   <h1>California Residents</h1>
   <p>The California Consumer Privacy Act (CCPA) requires us to disclose categories of Personal Information we collect and how we use it, the categories of sources from whom we collect Personal Information, and the third parties with whom we share it, which we have explained above.</p>